Help! I’m Stuck with a House I Can’t Sell — Any Advice?

 Three months sitting unsold on the market, plus another three months off market waiting for the listing to become new again.
 That’s a total of six months stuck waiting to sell your house.

-Instead of sitting around for half a year, it’s wiser to evaluate your agent’s performance if you’re not getting any showings or offers within those first three weeks that it takes most homes to sell.
+Instead of sitting around for half a year, it’s wiser to evaluate your agent’s performance if you’re not getting any showings or offers within those first two to three weeks that it takes most homes to sell.

 Again, it could be that your market is simply more sluggish than other areas, so don’t go jumping the gun.
 Simply take the initiative to evaluate your agent’s performance around the 21- to 30-day marker by answering these questions: